codeyam-ai/Sui8192/README.md

 ## Sui

 This project is built on the [Sui blockchain](https://sui.io), which provides the performance necessary for a great game experience.
-Every move is a transaction that is recorded on-chain, making the gameplay verifiable and shareable.
+Every move is a transaction that is recorded on-chain, making the gameplay verifiable, shareable, and transferable.
 Each game is an NFT that can be sent to anyone and will display in a web3 wallet (such as the [Ethos Wallet](https://chrome.google.com/webstore/detail/ethos-wallet/mcbigmjiafegjnnogedioegffbooigli)).

 ## Ethos